maldoinc/wireup/docs/pages/introduce_to_an_existing_project.md

 using a new database service, you can instruct the container how to get the connection either via a service or by using factory functions.

-Another case might be an existing service that is already constructed, and you wish to be able to inject.
+Another case might be an existing service that is already constructed, and you want to inject.

 ## Using a Service